 We will start with a broad look at the principles of mechanics and design and also go over measurement and hand-tool use.
-Then, working in teams, students will design and build interactive machines where a simple push starts a chain reaction of pulleys, dominoes and so much more.
+Then, students will design and build interactive machines where a simple push starts a chain reaction of pulleys, dominoes and so much more.
 As the week progresses, our designs will become more complex, culminating in a grand finale chain reaction on the last day.
 Ultimately we will see how these devices, which waste time and energy to accomplish simple tasks, can be a vehicle for engineering ingenuity and artistic expression.

 What You Will Learn

 Experience the creative side of engineering by designing and building Rube Goldberg devices.

 Return to the Sally Ride Science Junior Academy website here.

 - Learn the basics of mechanics and thermodynamics.